What vaccines do you need for travel?

 You should consult your doctor or visit a travel health clinic six to 12 weeks before you leave Australia.

-It is important that you don’t wait until the last minute to visit your doctor to discuss what vaccines you need for your trip.
-You might need a number of doses of a particular vaccine and you might need time after immunisation for your body to develop full immunity.
+Don’t wait until the last minute to visit your doctor to discuss what vaccines you need for your trip.
+You might need several doses of a particular vaccine.
+You might also need time after immunisation for your body to develop full immunity.

 How do you find out more about staying safe overseas?

-The vaccine information provided on various websites that show vaccine information by country is a guide only and should not be used instead of talking with your doctor or travel health clinic.
+The vaccine information provided on various websites is only a guide.
+You should not rely on such information.
+Instead, talk with your doctor or travel health clinic.

-For information on things to consider before you leave, while you are away, and when you return, see Travel Health Information.
+See Travel Health Information for things to consider before you leave, while you are away, and when you return.

 - Smartraveller (Department of Foreign Affairs and Trade)